isabella232/markup_test_cases/wealth_dynamics.md

     return w
 ```

-Now here\'s function to simulate a cross section of households forward
+Now here's function to simulate a cross section of households forward
 in time.

 Note the use of parallelization to speed up computation.